2020PB/police-brutality/reports/Texas.md

 ### Police use flashbangs and tear gas on protestors | May 31st

-The video shows an individual trying to escape, what seems to be loud explosions.
+The first-person video shows an individual running away from what seem to be loud explosions.

 **Links**